k2view-academy/K2View-Academy/articles/demo_project/Fabric_Demo_Project/00_Fabric_demo_project_setup_guidelines.md

 ## BI Configuration and Setup (V6.5.3)

-To setup the BI and generate the example reports and dashboards using the demo project, do the following steps:
+To setup the BI and generate the example reports and dashboards using the demo project, do the following steps.

+Note that if you are already using the demo project from the previous version, you need to download the project export file again and import it, then also download the DB files and copy them to the predefined location.

 1. Install the docker image as explained [here](/articles/38_bi_integration/01_Installation.md).

-2. If you are already using the demo project from the previous version, you need to download the project export and import it and also download the DB files and copy them to the predefined location.

-3. Download the [Demo_BI.zip](Demo_BI.zip) file locally on your computer and extract it.
+2. Download the [Demo_BI.zip](Demo_BI.zip) file locally on your computer and extract it.
 The file contains the following:

    * WebReports.xml
    * reports.json
    * Json folder which contains 46 JSON files

-4. Update your docker image with the Demo Project BI example as follows:
+3. Update your docker image with the Demo Project BI example as follows:

    <!--TBD - run the script that will update your docker image with the Demo Project BI example.-->